-Strategy Type Details Teaching and Learning One activity successfully implemented based on the strategic plan Installation of Smart-Classes The college has well equipped smart classrooms.
-The smart classroom helps to renovate the traditional education system into modernized one.
-A Smart Class is EdTech-upgraded classroom that cultivate education by opening doors to digital teaching and learning methods for both the teachers and the students by coordinating latest advancements in technology with academics.
-The objectives of such classrooms are to invoke interest in education among the student by introducing them to realtime e-learning with help of audios and videos, multimedia, images, online well conferences, PPT presentations, 2D 3D animations, etc. Advantages of Smart Classes Improve student-teacher interaction and communication for a better understanding of concepts, introduces students and instructors to education technology to create a better in-classroom experience that encourage learning more powerful tool which improves academic performance of
+Strategy Type Details

+Teaching and Learning One activity successfully implemented

+based on the strategic plan

+Installation of Smart-Classes The

+college has well equipped smart

+classrooms.
+The smart classroom helps

+to renovate the traditional education

+system into modernized one.
+A Smart

+Class is EdTech-upgraded classroom that

+cultivate education by opening doors to

+digital teaching and learning methods

+for both the teachers and the students

+by coordinating latest advancements in

+technology with academics.
+The

+objectives of such classrooms are to

+invoke interest in education among the

+student by introducing them to real-

+time e-learning with help of audios and

+videos, multimedia, images, online web

+conferences, PPT presentations, 2D 3D

+animations, etc. Advantages of Smart

+Classes Improve student-teacher

+interaction and communication for a

+better understanding of concepts,

+introduces students and instructors to

+education technology to create a better

+in-classroom experience that encourages

+learning more powerful tool which

+improves academic performance of

+students thereby enhancing their mental

+development